tompaana/twitter-bot-fw-integration/README.md

 ### Prerequisites ###

 The assumption here is that you already have a bot created.
-If not, go to the [https://dev.botframework.com](Bot Framework developer portal) to learn how to create one.
+If not, go to the [Bot Framework developer portal](https://dev.botframework.com) to learn how to create one.
 Note that you need to have **Direct Line** enabled and you will need the **Direct Line secret**.

 * You need to have a Twitter account.
 If you don't have one, sign up at twitter.com